aseldawy/CS167/Labs/Lab4/CS167-Lab4.md

     </property>
     ```
     *Note:* Replace `class-###` with the name of the master node.
 If you want to run YARN on your local machine, replace `class-###` with `localhost`.

+5. We need to re-start the cluster to apply the changes.
+Do the following steps:
+(a) Stop all datanodes.
+(b) Stop the namenode.
+(c) Start the HDFS namenode (on the namenode machine).
+(d) Start all datanodes.
-5. Start the HDFS namenode and datanodes as done in Lab 3. *TL;DR* `hdfs namenode` on the NameNode and `hdfs datanode` on all data nodes.
-Check the bottom of this page for some common problems that you might face.
+    *Note*: Check the bottom of this page for some common problems that you might face.

-6. On the master node, and preferably in a screen, start the resource manager by running the command `yarn resourcemanager`.
-Leave the process running on that window.
+6. On the master node, and preferably in `screen` or `tmux`, start the resource manager by running the command:
+    ```shell
+    yarn resourcemanager
+    ```
+    *Note*: If you met error when running this command, check the common issues at the bottom of instruction.
-7. On each data node, and preferably in a screen, start the node manager (worker) by running the command `yarn nodemanager`.
-Leave the process running on that window.
-Notice that while not common, you can use the nodemanager on the samenode as the resourcemanager.
+7. On each data node, and preferably in `screen` or `tmux`, start the node manager (worker) by running the command:
-8. On your local machine, generate a JAR file for your program using the command `mvn clean package`.
-9. On your local machine, run the command `scp target/*.jar cs167:~/` to copy the JAR file to your CS167 machine.
-10. On your local machine, run the command `scp nasa_19950801.tsv cs167:~/` to copy the test file to your CS167 machine.
-Repeat for all test files you would like to copy.
+    ```shell
+    yarn nodemanager
+    ```

-11. On the CS167 machine, copy both test files to your HDFS home directory using the command `hdfs dfs -put nasa_19950801.tsv nasa_19950801_[UCRNetID].tsv`.
+11. Put both test files to your HDFS home directory using the command:
+    ```shell
+    hdfs dfs -put nasa_19950801.tsv nasa_19950801_[UCRNetID].tsv
+    ```
     Make sure to replace `[UCRNetID]` with your UCR Net ID.
 This ensures that your group members will not accidentally overwrite your file since you all share the same HDFS home directory.
 Repeat the same for the other test file to put that in HDFS.

-* *Note* If you get this error: `put: 'nasa_19950801_[UCRNetID].tsv': No such file or directory: 'hdfs://..../nasa_19950801_[UCRNetID].tsv'` first run this command: `hdfs dfs -mkdir -p .` and then run: `hdfs dfs -put nasa_19950801.tsv nasa_19950801_[UCRNetID].tsv`.
+    *Note*: Makesure your home directory `.` exists in HDFS.
+If you do not have one, use:
+    ```shell
+    hdfs dfs -mkdir -p .
+    ```

 13. Run your JAR file using the command `yarn jar <*.jar> <main class> <input> <output> <code>`, for example:

     ```bash